hypermindr/barbante/README.md

 ### UBCF

 Roughly speaking, the user-based collaborative filtering ranks items based on previous activities (or "consumption patterns") of like-minded users.
 When recommending products for a given *target user* Alice, the UBCF specialist first gathers the *COUNT_USER_TEMPLATES* users whose recently viewed (or bought, or read, etc., according to the client settings) products maximize the likelihood of being interesting to Alice.
 Such like-minded users are refered to as *user templates*.
 The most recent 5-star-rated products of each user template are then scored according to the "degree of templateness" (or simply the *strength*) of each user template with respect to Alice.
-The number of user templates to be considered corresponds to an entry in barbante/config/barbante_&lt;client_name&gt;.yml file.
+The number of user templates to be considered corresponds to an entry in barbante/config/barbante\_&lt;client_name&gt;.yml file.
 The strength of each user *U* in the system as a user template for Alice is obtained as the probability (inferred by observing historical data of both *U* and Alice) that products rated high by *U* (and with impressions to Alice) are also rated high by Alice.

 ### PBCF

 The Product-Based collaborative filtering works as follows.
 Each of the *COUNT_RECENT_PRODUCTS* most recently consumed (implicitly rated "high enough") products of our target user Alice is regarded as a *base product*.
-For each base product, the algorithm gathers the *COUNT_PRODUCT_TEMPLATES* products which maximize the likelihood of being interting to other users who rated high said base product.
+For each base product, the algorithm gathers the *COUNT_PRODUCT_TEMPLATES* products which maximize the probabilities of being interesting to other users who rated high said base product.
 Such probabilities are inferred based on historical data of *all* users in the client system.
-As expected, the number of base products and of templates of base products are configured as entries in barbante/config/barbante_&lt;client_name&gt;.yml file.
+As expected, the number of base products and of templates of base products are configured as entries in barbante/config/barbante\_&lt;client\_name&gt;.yml file.

 ### CB